 To dive into additional details on why this is one of the best VPNs for Mac, you need to read our review of CyberGhost.

 NordVPN positions itself as a go-to provider that wants to boost your security.
-Its double encryption and a strict no-logs policy certainly back up its claim.
-As a result, if your key aim for using a VPN is to give your activity an added layer of protection, this might just be the provider for you.
+Its double encryption and a strict no-logs policy certainly back up its claims.
+As a result, if your key aim for using a VPN is to give your Web activity an added layer of protection, this might just be the provider for you.

 NordVPN works to provide you with anonymity online, giving you complete confidentiality.
 Among its features is an automatic kill switch, DNS leak protection, and you can even pay with Bitcoin when you subscribe to the service.
 And it’s all accessible with just a few clicks of a button without interrupting how you usually use the Internet.